-The interest rate applicable to borrowings under the 2021 Credit Facility is either (i) the alternate base rate (as defined in the Revolving Credit Agreement) or (ii) the adjusted LIBOR rate (as defined in the 2021 Credit Facility) plus, an applicable margin based on the Company's credit ratings.
+The interest rate applicable to borrowings under the 2021 Credit Facility is either (i) the alternate base rate (as defined in the Revolving Credit Agreement) or (ii) the adjusted LIBOR rate (as defined in the 2021 Credit Facility) plus, in the case of this clause (ii), an applicable margin based on the Company's credit ratings.
 All revolving loans outstanding under the 2021 Credit Facility will be due and payable on March 12, 2026.

 The 2021 Credit Facility contains a financial covenant requiring that, as of the last day of each fiscal quarter, the ratio of total indebtedness to total capitalization shall not be greater than 65%.
-The Company was in compliance with this covenant as of March 31, 2021.
-As of March 31, 2021, the 2021 Credit Facility was undrawn.
+The Company was in compliance with this covenant as of June 30, 2021.
+As of June 30, 2021, the 2021 Credit Facility was undrawn.